liamsmith3194/otter-hockey/README.md

 I have been given full permission to use all my static files from the Managing Director Kyle Maroo.

-An online E-Commerce site for hockey fans to purchase our products.
+An online E-Commerce store for hockey fans to purchase our products.
 From top of the range sticks to a pair a shin pads, we pride ourselves on build quality and use the best materials!

 ## Links